Basuw/Recoguenize-BackEnd/README.md

 5. To find your IP address, open a command prompt on your computer, type `ipconfig`, and enter the value from the "IPv4 Address" field under the "Wireless LAN adapter Wi-Fi" section into the app.

+## Others

+You can find the repository of the Mobile app📲 by this [link](https://github.com/Basuw/Recoguenize-App). 😃

 ## Authors